Organizing work

 - Section 15 subsection 4 of the act on national parental pay and parental leave (Bundeselterngeld- und Elternzeitgesetz, BEEG).

-Telework is a term for models in which you do some of your work from your own home.
+Telework and Mobile Work are terms for models in which you do some of your work from your own home.
 Further information and the relevant forms can be found on the internal pages of the Staff Service Portal: Telework.

 Flexitime regulations